jh3nd3rs0n/jargyle/README.md

 #### 4. 10.
 1. Enabling SSL/TLS

-You can have Jargyle chained to the other SOCKS server using SSL/TLS.
+You can have Jargyle chained to the other SOCKS server through SSL/TLS under the following condition:

+-   The other SOCKS server supports accepting connections through SSL/TLS.

 By default SSL/TLS is disabled.
 To enable SSL/TLS, you will need to have the setting `chaining.ssl.enabled` set to `true`.
 In addition, you will need to have the setting `chaining.ssl.trustStoreFile` to specify the server's key store file used as a trust store (this file would need to be created by Java's keytool utility).
 Also, you will need to have the setting `chaining.ssl.trustStorePassword` to specify the password for the server's trust store file.

 Partial command line example: